 As a rule of caution, you might want to avoid exposing your babies, toddlers, and younger kids to direct sunlight.
 This is particularly the case in hours between 10 am and 4 pm when the sun naturally shines with the greatest intensity.

 Do pregnant women need to increase or reduce their vitamin D intake?
-Pregnant women—unless they stay indoors all day, have been diagnosed with vitamin D deficiency, or wear sunblock at all times outside, should stick to the acceptable 15 mcg per day.
+Pregnant women—unless they stay indoors all day, have been diagnosed with vitamin D deficiency, or wear sunblock at all times outside, should stick to the recommended 15 mcg per day.

 Unfortunately, our bodies tend to synthesize less vitamin D from the sun as we age.
 Also, kidneys of older adults are often less efficient in transforming vitamin D2 and D3 to the active form that the body needs.
 As a result, seniors aged 71 years and older are recommended to take at least 20 mcg (800 IU) vitamin D per day.